eokinyo/AtienoGabby/README.md

 ## Implementation Plan
 1. **Welcome Page**
    - Design and create the welcome page layout.
-   - Write a brief description about the priest, his studies, works, services, etc.
+   - Write a brief description of the priest, his studies, works, services, etc.

 2. **Sunday Homilies**
    - Design a layout for displaying weekly homilies.